apache/cloudstack-documentation/source/adminguide/networking/global_server_load_balancing.rst

    services.

--  **GSLB Virtual Servers**: A GSLB virtual server refers to one or more GSLB services and balances traffic between traffic across the VMs in multiple zones by using the CloudStack functionality.
+-  **GSLB Virtual Servers**: A GSLB virtual server refers to one or more GSLB services and balances traffic between traffic across the instances in multiple zones by using the CloudStack functionality.
 It evaluates the configured GSLB methods or algorithms to select a GSLB service to which to send the client requests.
 One or more virtual servers from